Guide to Buying a Condo: 8 Things to Do

 The Takeaway

 Condo living offers amenities, city living, and affordability.
 But buying a condo requires research.
-Working with the right agent and looking beyond the unit for sale can help direct the home search.
+Working with the right agent and doing due diligence on the condo complex, its HOA, and its management company can help direct your home search.

 FAQ